 5- I completely agree

-The team reached a consensus if all members give 3 or more Otherwise, the discussion continues to give time for those who voted 1 or 2 explain their vote and suggest changes.
-Based on the feedback, the group tries to adjust the proposed solution, then a new round of voting is held, hoping that the votes given are only 3, 4 or 5.
+The consensus is reached only if all members showed 3 or more fingers – if not, the discussion continues.
+Those who showed 1 or 2 fingers have to explain their statement and suggest changes.
+Based on the feedback, the group tries to adjust the proposed solution, then a new round of voting is held, hoping that the given votes will be only 3,4 or 5.

 At this point, two things can happen:

-– The team celebrates if there is a consensus;
+– The team celebrates if they reached consensus;

 – No consensus?
 In this case, common sense is used to decide whether a new round is worthwhile.
 If the answer is no, the proposed solution is rejected, and a new idea must be brought to the table.

-Obviously, the Five Fingers technique doesn’t guarantee that the team will reach a consensus because not every solution presented is enough.
-The idea is to organize the decision-making process, making sure that everyone is heard and the team doesn’t waste time with endless, stressful and, above all, inefficient discussions.
+As you can see, the Five Fingers technique does not guarantee you´ll reach the consensus, as not every presented solution is sufficient.
+The idea is to organize the decision-making process, by letting each person make a statement in order to not waste time for endless, stressful and, above all, inefficient discussions.
 One way to make the session even more efficient is to set up timeboxes for discussions and voting rounds.
-In fact, using timeboxes to keep track of time is another great facilitation technique.
+In fact, using timeboxes to keep track of time is another excellent facilitation technique.